 Council tax bailiffs - Fees.

-The Compliance stage fee is payable when the enforcement agent has been instructed to recover the debt.
+The Compliance stage fee is payable when the enforcement agent has been instructed.
 Regulation 5(1)(a) of the Taking Control of Goods (Fees) Regulations 2014.

 Note: This is not the date the enforcement company received the instruction.

-The Enforcement stage fee is payable when the enforcement agent makes his first attendance at the address for which he is instructed to attend.
+The Enforcement stage fee is payable when the enforcement agent makes his first attendance at the enforcement address.
 Regulation 5(1)(b)

-Finding something that is not compliant with the law in connection with the administration or enforcement of your council tax liability.
+Finding something that is not compliant with the enforcement procedures.
 In some cases a non-compliant council tax liability itself can also be revoked as well as the bailiffs fees.
 So run the online compliance check here. and Regulation 17(1) of the Taking Control of Goods (Fees) Regulations 2014 says the enforcement agent may not recover fees.

 Dispute the council tax liability itself, for example if you were not living at the address giving rise to the charge or students or sharers in a house.

 Paying the liability direct with the council (or challenge it) using whatever steps needed.
 This DOES NOT revoke bailiffs fees that have been incurred up to that point - regulation 4.3 of the Taking Control of Goods (Fees) Regulations 2014, but it DOES STOP all further levy or other enforcement action - Paragraph 58 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 and Guideline 31 of the Taking Control of Goods: National Standards 2014**